 We begin to see then why the symbol of the prostitute is so apt.
 Sin is infidelity towards our Maker, causing us to want to cover our nakedness, and fornication is the wilful repetition of that infidelity, explicitly in the sexual domain.
 ‘Against you, you only, have I sinned and done what was evil in your sight,’ David confesses.
 Advanced though it is in technology and scientific knowledge, Western civilisation – historically, the product of the Church’s transformation of Roman civilisation – has reduced itself to an obsession with sexual intercourse and sexual infidelity.
 It has erected on sexual freedom an entire counter-religion, an entire philosophy of personal identity, rights and self-fulfilment.
 Even motor cars are marketed with images of sexual Eden.
 Like Belshazzar, the woman drinks from the golden cup of a religion she has spurned, and filled it with filth that a hundred years ago she herself would have regarded as an abomination.
 Christian faith decays while Islam within her grows.
-Dressed in the finery of royalty, inwardly she is a prostitute, and – a point yet to be fulfilled – she rides on the ‘beast’.
-Increasing Islamisation is an indication of what is to come.
-Islam covers its women and disapproves of homosexuality, but is happy to fornicate with the kafir; spiritually, the prostitute is happy to fornicate with Islam.
-In the final days the West will be complicit in the slaughter of both Jews and Christians and will take delight in it.
+Dressed in the finery of royalty, inwardly she is a prostitute, and she rides on the ‘beast’.
+While Islam covers its women and disapproves of homosexuality, it is happy to fornicate with unbelievers, the kafir; the prostitute is happy to fornicate with Islam.
+In the final days the West will be complicit in the slaughter of both Jews and Christians, and will take delight in it.
 Their blood will be like wine.